tag

 These freeze-dried recipes are high in protein, low in carbohydrates and fat, and all produce is certified organic.
 This line has average carbohydrate of less than 2% as calculated, with protein averaging 51%.
 The recipes all have a lower percentage of fat than protein, which is desirable in a freeze-dried food.

-The Smallbatch freeze-dried line has 6 meat-based formulas (including bone and organ meats) combined with 10% organic produce.
+The Smallbatch freeze-dried line has 6 meat-based formulas (including ground bone and organ meats) combined with 10% organic produce.
 Organic produce minimizes any risk of pesticides and Smallbatch doesn’t use GMO ingredients.

 freeze-dried foods like these are minimally processed without heat, so they don’t lose nutrients during processing.
 The nutrients come from whole foods and there are no added vitamins or minerals, suggesting better quality ingredients.